FindMySchool LogoFindMySchool

 Transport information is clearly published.
 The provider lists Brixton as the nearest Tube station, with Brixton and Herne Hill listed as nearest stations more broadly.
 It also lists several bus routes serving Brixton Hill, including 45, 109, 118, 133, 159, 250 and 333.

-New-provider stage.
-Opened in September 2023, this remains an early-stage institution in terms of track record.
+• New-provider stage.
+Opened in September 2023, this remains an early-stage institution for track record.
 That can be a positive for families who like a modern, fast-developing setting, but it also means less multi-year outcome data than established sixth forms.

 South Bank University Sixth Form is best understood as a technical sixth form with an explicit mission: prepare students for defined professional pathways through a mix of academic study, practical curriculum design and employer-linked experiences.
 Leadership is current, pastoral systems are built around daily coaching, and the enrichment offer reinforces a culture of employability and technical confidence.